AndyPWarren/slot-car-fe/README.md

-# Socket Streamer
+# Slot Car Frontend

+This project is the frontend for controlling the slot cars (via the slot car server).
+It is intended to be used with the accelerometer in a mobile phone but a slider is provided for testing on a desktop.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `ng serve --host <your-ip>` to start a dev server which allows access from a devices on the local network i.e. a mobile phone.
+Navigate to `http://<your-ip>:4200`

 ## Code scaffolding